Renzodef/Python/README.md

 ## PyInstaller
 It contains executable files created with the Python's library PyInstaller.

+## Regular Expressions
+It contains examples of the basics of Python Regular Expressions (shortened as regex or regexp): sequences of characters that define a search pattern.

 ## Selenium
 It contains examples that use the framework Selenium for web scraping and web data's extraction.